Introduction to MySQL add user

 IDENTIFIED BY 'password_to_be_used';

-name of the account is the account name that you wish to give to the new user.
+name of the account is the account name you wish to give to the new user.
 The account name consists of two things the name of the user and the hostname.
-Username and hostname are separated with @ symbol while specifying them togetherly as account name while creating the new user in user_name@host_name format.
-Hostname helps us specify from which host the user will be accessing and connecting to the MySQL database.
+When creating a new user in MySQL, the account name is specified by combining the username and hostname, separated by the “@” symbol.
+The format used is user_name@host_name.
+Hostname helps us specify from which host the user will access and connect to the MySQL database.

-The hostname is optional and when not specified the account name is equivalent to user_name@% that indicated that the user can access the database from any host.
+The hostname is optional, and when not specified, the account name is equivalent to user_name@%, which indicates that the user can access the database from any host.

-When we want to add space or dash(-) or any other character in the user name of hostname then we need to quote the username and hostname in either single quotes, double quotes or backticks as shown below:
+When we want to add space or dash(-) or any other character in the user name of the hostname, then we need to quote the username and hostname in either single quotes, double quotes, or backticks as shown below:

 `user_name`@`host_name`